greenwyrt/plover2CAT/docs/howto/audiorecording.md

-# How to set up and start audio recording
+# Set up and start audio recording

 Plover2CAT can record audio through the computer's audio input if available.
 Video recording is not available.